yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/airgapped.md

 ## Set up HTTP/HTTPS proxy

 YBA sometimes initiates HTTP or HTTPS connections to other servers.
-For example, HTTP or HTTPS connections (depending on your setup) maybe utilized in one or more of the following (not limited to) situations:
+For example, HTTP or HTTPS connections (depending on your setup) can be used to do the following, or more:

 - Contact a public cloud provider to create VMs.
 - Deposit backups on a public cloud provider's object storage service.